Tropic Thunder: Critical response

-Downey, Stiller, Black and Cruise were repeatedly singled out for praise by numerous critics, claiming that they "stole the show", were "... off-the-charts hilarious ...", and would bring viewers "... the fondest memories of [their] work."
-Scott Feinberg, of the Los Angeles Times, criticized the concept of Downey's portrayal of an African-American, writing "...
-I just can't imagine any circumstance under which a blackface performance would be acceptable, any more than I can imagine any circumstance under which the use of the N-word would be acceptable."
-Sara Vilkomerson said Cruise did "... an astonishingly funny and surprising supporting performance."
-Logan Hill of New York argued against Cruise's cameo saying that it "... just makes him look a little lost and almost pathetic—shucking and jiving, trying to appeal to the younger moviegoers who are abandoning him."
+Downey, Stiller, Black, and Cruise were repeatedly singled out for praise by numerous critics, claiming that they "stole the show", were "off-the-charts hilarious", and would bring viewers "the fondest memories" of their work.
+Scott Feinberg of the Los Angeles Times criticized the concept of Downey's portrayal of a white actor portraying an African American: "I just can't imagine any circumstance under which a blackface performance would be acceptable, any more than I can imagine any circumstance under which the use of the N-word would be acceptable."
+Sara Vilkomerson said that Cruise did "an astonishingly funny and surprising supporting performance."
+Logan Hill of New York criticized Cruise's appearance, saying that it "just makes him look a little lost and almost pathetic—shucking and jiving, trying to appeal to the younger moviegoers who are abandoning him."

-Several critics commented on the controversy over lines in the film talking about the mentally disabled.
-Duane Dudek of the Milwaukee Journal Sentinel wrote that the film "... is just sophomoric enough to offend.
+Several critics commented on the controversy over lines in the film about the mentally disabled.
+Duane Dudek of the Milwaukee Journal Sentinel wrote that the film "is just sophomoric enough to offend.
 And while it is also funny, it is without the empathy or compassion to cause us to wonder why we are laughing."
-Christian Toto of The Washington Times argued against the opposition, "Tropic Thunder is drawing fire from special interest groups for ... its frequent use of the word 'retard', but discerning audiences will know where the humor is targeted.
+Christian Toto of The Washington Times argued against the opposition: "Tropic Thunder is drawing fire from special interest groups" for "its frequent use of the word 'retard', but discerning audiences will know where the humor is targeted.
 And they'll be laughing too hard to take offense."
-Kurt Loder of MTV contrasted the opposition to the lines with Downey's character portraying an African American, "The scene in which the derisive Alpa Chino (Brandon T. Jackson) nails Lazarus' recitation of black-uplift homilies as nothing more than the lyrics to the Jeffersons theme is funny; but the one in which Lazarus quietly explains to Speedman that his Simple Jack character failed because he made the mistake of going 'full retard'—rather than softening his character with cuteness in the manner of Forrest Gump—is so on-the-nose accurate, it takes your breath away."

 Critics' lists

 In January 2009, Entertainment Weekly included Tropic Thunder in its list "25 Great Comedies From the Past 25 Years" for its "spot-on skewering of Hollywood."
 The film also appeared on several critics' top ten lists of the best films of 2008.
 Stephen King placed it at the fourth position, calling the film "the funniest, most daring comedy of the year."
 The Oregonian's Marc Mohan, placed it sixth, and several critics placed it seventh: Elizabeth Weitzman of the New York Daily News, Premiere magazine, Mike Russell of The Oregonian, as well as Peter Hartlaub of the San Francisco Chronicle.
 David Ansen of Newsweek placed it eighth and Lisa Schwarzbaum of Entertainment Weekly included the film in the tenth position.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 217.